M17-Project/M17_spec/pages/02.part-1/03.physical-layer/docs.md

 ### Issues to address...

 * Time limits for RF carrier and no symbol generation before the preamble and after the EoT.
+* Nothing to consistently address loss of signal/fades/missing EoT
+* No limit on transmission duration